parmarjaimin3884/parmarjaimin3884/README.md

 # 💫 About Me:
-Hi , My name is Jaimin parmar.<br>👨‍💻 "Computer Engineering Enthusiast | Exploring the World of Software and Hardware"<br>📍 Studied in CHARUSAT
+Hi , My name is Jaimin Parmar.<br>👨‍💻 "Computer Engineering Enthusiast | Exploring the World of Software and Hardware"<br>📍 Studied in CHARUSAT

 # 💻 Tech Stack: